emmtqg/manning-hooks-refactoring/README.md

 Thanks for a fun project!

-## Lesson 2
+## Lesson 2: Custom React Fetch Hook

 ### Overview
 I swear I did not look ahead while preparing Lesson 1!
-Since the standalone custom fetch hook met the objectives for Lesson 2, I used miragejs to test the error display and fine tuned those components.
+Since the standalone custom fetch hook met the objectives for Lesson 2, I used miragejs to test the error display and fine-tuned those components.

+## Lesson 3 Removing redux/Adding Context

+### Overview
+I did not remove the redux libaries/files in case I want to go back and review the redux functionality.
+I have seperate branches for the lessons, but still wanted them in the main branch for reference.
+I never really 'got' redux intuitively until I removed it in this lesson and directly replaced it with the context.
+That is one huge gain from this exercise - thank you!

+I did put in a fetch call for the chart (the initial useFetch call is for the dynamically loaded select options which I left in there).
+I fully expect to revisit that in the next lesson, therefore didn't implement the status/error handling here.
+I did put a conditional for the chart display if no chart type selection is made.

+I completely commented out a DashboardContext Provider component in the store area intending to implement it for the next lesson (or, maybe it'll get deleted!).